13 Types of Mackerel Fish (July 2026): Complete Guide with Chart

 Weighing 2-4 pounds and measuring 8-13 inches, Chub mackerel display less prominent wavy markings than their Atlantic cousins.
 Their large eyes and cream-colored forked tail with black outline provide reliable identification features.
 Young Chub mackerel stay near shorelines before venturing into deeper waters as adults.

-Fresh Chub mackerel fish for sale appears frequently in Asian markets where they're valued for their rich flavor.
+Fresh Chub mackerel fish for sale appears frequently in Asian markets where they are valued for their rich flavor.
 Popular preparations include grilling, smoking, or preserving in salt, while Japanese cuisine features them in various sushi preparations.

 Three to four rows of brown or orange spots running along their sides distinguish Sierra from other Pacific species.
 Their first dorsal fin appears black while the second matches their spotted body pattern.
-These visual markers, combined with their knife-like teeth, make identification straightforward for anglers.
+These visual markers, combined with their knife-like teeth, make identification straightforward for anglers familiar with Spanish mackerel characteristics.

 Popular among surf fishermen along Mexico's Pacific coast, Sierra mackerel often hunt in schools near the surface.
 They respond aggressively to small lures resembling anchovies—their primary prey.
 This surface-feeding behavior makes them accessible targets for both boat and shore-based anglers.